Skip to main content

 WIC Tuesday Talks – Jury Bias: New CCP 231.7 for Preemptory Challenges in Civil Cases

-Join us for a timely and practical discussion on jury bias and the evolving standards governing peremptory challenges in civil trials.
-This WIC Tuesday Talk will explore the history of jury selection for bias, from People v.
+This WIC Tuesday Talk explores the history of jury selection for bias, from People v.
 Wheeler (1978) to Batson v.
 Kentucky (1986), and examine how courts have increasingly scrutinized these challenges over the past decade.

 Gain insights from experienced practitioners on how to navigate these changes and thoughtfully address bias in today’s trial landscape.